 If It’s Not Mobile First, It’s Mobile Last

 Mobile-first solutions also address the issue of company-wide communication with the use of push notifications, which make the immediate delivery and reception of important information possible anytime, anywhere.
 Push notifications boost app engagement by 88 percent, and 65 percent of users consistently return to an app when push notifications have been enabled.

-SharePoint wasn’t originally designed as a broad-reaching mobile communications platform.
+SharePoint wasn’t originally created to be a broad-reaching mobile communications platform.
 Likewise, SharePoint add-ons, based on a platform first developed for desktop, have been saddled with the same limitations.
 A true mobile-first intranet solution has prioritized mobile communication and user experience from day one, engaging people in the ways they’ve become accustomed—on their mobile devices.

 A true mobile-first strategy has less to do with goals like optimizing your website for responsiveness, and more to do with enhancing the employee experience for all of your employees, turning a device that’s already in their pockets into a functional tool for workplace communication.

-2. Add-Ons Can’t Solve the Basic Problem of Office 365 for Employee Communication
+2. The Intranet in-a-Box Can't Solve the Basic Problem of Office 365 for Employee Communication

 The key focus of SharePoint and its adjacent Office 365 tools like Yammer, Teams, and even Outlook+Exchange (email) is to support collaborative team and community communication.
 Sam Marshall, author of the ClearBox report, says it well when he notes that, “Microsoft’s use of the term intranet has most strongly aligned with large team and business-unit collaboration and communication rather than company-wide.”